DanielGrin31/DigitalTraining/Networks.md

  TLS ensures the confidentiality and integrity of data transmitted over the network by encrypting the communication channel.
 It provides authentication, key exchange, and encryption algorithms to protect against eavesdropping, tampering, and unauthorized access.
 #### SSL
 SSL is an older cryptographic protocol that is very similar to TLS.
 TLS is considered more secure than SSL.
  SSL 3.0 had several security vulnerabilities, leading to its deprecation.
 TLS has undergone more rigorous scrutiny and enhancements to address security weaknesses found in SSL.

-*[TLD]: Top Level Domain